English GP Econs

 5. Forgetting the closing: Every format has a specific sign-off.
 Omitting it is a format error that costs easy marks

-The CASE Method for situational writing
+The SHARP Method for situational writing

 Ready to improve your grades?